The endless story of the hemp plant

 First mentions and archaeological finds

-First hemp - heyday of ocean-going shipping
+First hemp - heyday of ocean shipping

 Innovation and mechanization of industrialization lead to a temporary decline